 Philippine Airlines (PR)

-Philippine Airlines (PR) was another carrier that utilised the services of WO and its MD-11s to supplement its long-haul fleet.
-Several airframes were used in 1996 and 1997 on the airline’s international routes.
+Philippine Airlines (PAL) was another carrier that utilised the services of WO and its MD-11s to supplement its long-haul fleet.
+Several airframes were used on the airline’s international routes in 1996 and 1997.

 Sabena (SN)

 Sabena (SN) signed an agreement with fellow Belgian carrier CityBird (H2) in October 1997 to cooperate on scheduled services between Brussels (BRU) and Johannesburg (JNB), Nairobi (NBO), New York (EWR), Montreal (YMX) and Sao Paulo (GRU).
 These flights were operated with two H2 MD-11s, OO-CTS and OO-CTC, which entered service in April and May 1998, respectively.
-The aircraft had a 48 business and 249 economy class seating configuration.
+The aircraft had a 48-business-class and 249-economy-class seating configuration.

-Both airframes were painted in basic SN colours.
-Shortly after being placed into service, ‘Flying together with Swissair’ titles were added.
-In June 1998, additional ‘operated by City Bird’ title was placed under the cockpit windows of both aircraft.
+Both airframes were painted in basic Sabena colours.
+Shortly after being placed into service, the titles ‘Flying together with Swissair’ were added.
+In June 1998, an additional ‘operated by City Bird’ title was placed under the cockpit windows of both aircraft.

-The leases for both aircraft were terminated in March 2001 and returned to H2.
+The leases for both aircraft were terminated in March 2001, and the aircraft were returned to CityBird.

 Saudia (SV)